strimzi-incubator/strimzi-kafka-console/README.md

     ./openshift-deploy-kafka.sh

+## Deploy the Kafka topics

+The Kafka topics are created via `KafkaTopic` resources running the following script.

+    ./openshift-deploy-topics.sh

 ## Deploy the Console Server

 The Console Server exposes an HTTP REST API for the Web UI for handling topics in the cluster.